Places in Mallorca

 Mallorca and Menorca have long been popular with tourists, but if you think it’s just bucket ‘n’ spade delights, think again.
-Mallorca’s capital, La Palma, has a fascinating history, and the island’s varied landscape includes rugged mountains and a rural interior little-touched by tourism.
+Mallorca’s capital, Palma de Mallorca, has a fascinating history, and the island’s varied landscape includes rugged mountains and a rural interior little-touched by tourism.
 Boutique hotels, delicious paella, and peaceful villages show there’s much more than the islands' beaches.
 The likes of Magaluf still supply cheap thrills, but in quiet corners of Menorca or Mallorca’s Tramuntana mountains, it all seems ages away.

 Family friendly theme and water park